oneeve8/kobble-data/content/kobbleprojectstodo.md

 Art Movements,
 Painters,
 Paintings
 Paintings slideshow?
-Flash cards...Or is wiki and khan good?
+Flash cards of top 100 painOr is wiki and khan good?

 Home and Family Group